GlobalsDB/Contributions/NodeJS/GlobalsGraphDB/README.txt

 Finally, I made a testBigGraph() method to check how the program performs with large graphs.
 On my computer, I am constrained by the initializer (which creates and adds data to the graph) before my methods noticeably slow.
 For me, the initializor gets annoyingly slow at maxValue=~100,000.
 The number of vertices is maxValue, the number of datum for vertices is 2*maxValue, and the number of edges is ~6*maxValue.

+UPDATE NOTES(7/11/12 part 2)
+Removed vertex objects.
+All interfacing with the database is done through the graph object now.
+The old version is stored in the "LastVertexBuild" document.

+Several improvements were made to the method for testing big graphs.
+Now a submethod is called which initializes a graph with random values.
+This can take a long time, so the graph is no longer wiped between times running the program.